odino/odino.github.com/source/_posts/2017-01-13-better-performance-the-case-for-timeouts.markdown

 {% footnotes %}
   {% fn For system-to-system integrations it could even be 10 to 20 seconds, depending on how slow the backend you have to connect to is (sigh: don't ask me) %}
   {% fn But don't be naive and think that the 30% of memory saved will be the same in your production infrastructure.
 It really depends on your setup -- it could be lower (most likely) or even higher.
-Benchmark yourself and see what you're missing on! %}
+Benchmark for yourself and see what you're missing out on! %}
 {% endfootnotes %}